-The Gentleman in the third line from the top is described/ paired with the handle of the Scythe to his left.
+The Gentleman in the third line from the top is described/ paired with the handle of the Scythe to his right.
 He is making a quick exit.
-However, the line begins with the Sun card and is read from right to left.
+However, the line actually begins with the Sun card and is read from right to left.

 So when the Significator appears on the edge of a line it functions as a prompt.
 The direction an edge Significator faces determines flow i.e. how the line is read.
 If the Significator faces left then the line is read right to left.
 If the Significator faces right then the line is read left to right.

-To illustrate this post the beautiful Wanderwust mini deck was used which comes with an additional Lady and Man pair whose directions and numbers are reversed.
+To illustrate this post the beautiful Wanderwust mini deck was used which comes with an additional Lady and Gent pair whose directions and numbers are reversed.